PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Bing-News-Search/language-support.md

 <a name="countrycodes"></a>
 ### <a name="country-codes"></a>Ülke kodları

-Aşağıda, `cc` sorgu parametresinde belirtebileceğiniz ülke/bölge kodları verilmiştir.
-Liste değişebilir.
+Sorgu parametresinde belirtebileceğin ülke/bölge `cc` kodları aşağıda veda edilebistir.
+Liste değiştirilebilir.

 |Ülke/bölge|Ülke kodu|
 |---------------------|------------------|